kstar/adventures.github.io/docs/dsf_ootw.md

 ---
 layout: default
 title: Deep-Sky Forum Object of the Week
-author: DSF OOTW team; compiled by Wouter van Reeven.
+author: DSF OOTW team; Wouter van Reeven; Akarsh Simha.
 ---

 Every Sunday, one of several experienced visual deep-sky observers posts an "[Object of the Week](https://www.deepskyforum.com/forumdisplay.php?8-Object-of-the-Week-2024-(OOTW))" on the [Deep Sky Forum](https://www.deepskyforum.com).
 This page is a full listing of all OOTW posts.
-The list was created by Wouter van Reeven and brought into Adventures in Deep Space by Akarsh Simha.
+The list was compiled by Wouter van Reeven and imported into Adventures in Deep Space by Akarsh Simha.
 DeepSkyForum is run by Dragan Nikin and Jimi Lowrey.

 {% raw %}
 <script type="text/javascript">